 Shielding Applicants or Applicants Unable to Physically Attend a Pearson Vue Test Centre Due to Covid-19 lockdowns

-If you have a medical condition meaning you are required to shield from covid-19 and are therefore unable to attend a test centre in person, or if your locality is in lockdown due to covid-19, you will need to follow the process to apply to sit your test online at home.
-This is called Online Proctoring and is only open to applicants who fall under these two categories.
+If you have a medical condition meaning you are required to shield from covid-19 and are therefore unable to attend a test centre in person, or if your locality is in lockdown due to covid-19, or if you are isolating due to covid-19, you will need to follow the process to apply to sit your test online at home.
+This is called Online Proctoring (OnVUE) and is only open to applicants who fall under these three categories.

-If either category applies to you and you need to sit your test at home, please contact the Dental Foundation Training National Recruitment Office via https://lasepgmdesupport.hee.nhs.uk/support/tickets/new?form_d15=true as early as possible to apply for this facility.
+If any of these categories apply to you and you need to sit your test at home, please contact the Dental Foundation Training National Recruitment Office via https://lasepgmdesupport.hee.nhs.uk/support/tickets/new?form_d15=true providing evidence to support this, as early as possible to apply for this facility.
 A member of the team will then be in touch with further instructions.

 Information about the Dental Foundation Training Situational Judgement Test:

 Upon arrival at the test centre, you will be required to present one form of original (no photo copies), valid (unexpired) government issued ID that includes your name, photograph, and signature.
 The first and last name that you used to register must match exactly the first and last name on the ID that is presented on test day.

 If you have any questions or concerns about the ID you are required to bring with you to the testing centre for admittance for your test please contact the Dental Foundation National Recruitment Office.